Bwhiz/Semiconductor-Energy-Bandgap-ML/README.md

 ### 1.2 Objectives

-The primary objective of this research is to develop a machine learning algorithm capable of predicting the energy bandgap of semiconductor materials based on their structural and compositional features.
+The primary objective of this research is to develop a machine learning soltuion capable of predicting the energy bandgap of semiconductor materials based on their structural and compositional features.
 The specific goals include:

 - Identifying key features that can predict the energy bandgap of semiconductors.